Codecademy/docs/content/html/concepts/elements/terms/u/u.md

 ---
-Title: '<u>'
+Title: "<u>"
-Description: 'Displays HTML text with a non-textual annotation.
-The default rendering of this is a solid underline.'
+Description: "Displays HTML text with a non-textual annotation.
+The default rendering of this is a solid underline."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
-  - 'Style'
+  - "Style"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<u>`** element is used to mark HTML text to be displayed with a non-textual annotation.
 The default rendering of this tag is a simple solid underline, but it may be altered using [CSS](https://www.codecademy.com/resources/docs/css).